JasonDGian/GitHub/README.md

 ---

 # Welcome to my Git and GitHub explanation repo.
-In this repository, I will compile my knowledge about **Git** and **GitHub** to create a comprehensive reference for anyone needing a quick guide—a detailed cheat sheet for newcomers.
+In this repository, I will compile my knowledge about **Git** and **GitHub** to create a comprehensive reference for anyone needing a quick guide, sort of a detailed cheat sheet for newcomers.
 The idea originated from a good friend who asked for tips about these tools, and I thought it would be beneficial for both of us to document this information.
+In case you are looking for the, much more detailed, official docs check [here!](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories)

 >[!Note]
 >If you are willing to contribute to improving and expanding this humble guide, by all means, go ahead!
 Your contributions are welcome.